Advice for Building Caring, Meaningful Relationships that Last

 Recipe for a Happy Marriage: The 7 Scientific Secrets – Overview of the science-backed relationship insights in New York Times writer Tara Parker-Pope’s book For Better.
 (Barking Up the Wrong Tree)

 What Research Tells Us About the Most Successful Relationships – Review what research studies reveal about what makes a relationship successful.
 (Lifehacker)

-Love is Not All You Need – Learn about the importance of listening, teamwork, and flexibility in making a relationship work.
+Making Love Last: Top Tips on Relationships – Learn about the importance of listening, teamwork, and flexibility in making a relationship work.
 (Psychology Today)